OpenNews/srccon-2024/homepage.md

 ### How much does it cost?

 [Ticket prices start at $275](/attendees/#tickets), plus ticketing fees.
-We'll also offer a limited number of need-based, [free scholarship tickets as well as travel or caregiving $500](/scholarships).
+We'll also offer a limited number of need-based, [free scholarship tickets as well as $500 travel or caregiving stipends](/scholarships).

 SRCCON events don't have open sale dates or lotteries.
 If you want to come to {{ page.event_name }}, our [call for participation](/participation/form) is how to let us know.

 ### What's next

-You can stay in touch by following [@SRCCON](https://twitter.com/srccon), and get information about tickets, our call for participation, and other event news through [the OpenNews notification list](https://opennews.us5.list-manage.com/subscribe?u=71c95e9a43708843d2fdc1f09&id=996e9290cc).
+[The OpenNews newsletter](https://opennews.us5.list-manage.com/subscribe?u=71c95e9a43708843d2fdc1f09&id=996e9290cc) is a great way to stay up-to-date on tickets, our call for participation, and other event information.
+You can also keep in touch with us on social media: We're on [Twitter](https://twitter.com/srccon), [BlueSky](https://bsky.app/profile/opennews.bsky.social), and [LinkedIn](https://www.linkedin.com/company/opennews/).
 If there's anything else you'd like to know about our events, [we'd love to hear from you](mailto:srccon@opennews.org).

 ### About us